Story: The Intellect

 We overcome the hardship in the Five by the lesson taught by the Sixes.
 Keywords: Remembering, movement, sharing.

-The story of the Six of Wands is a manifestation of one of the stories depicted on the Five—that choosing to leave instead of fight.
+The story of the Six of Swords is a manifestation of one of the stories depicted on the Five—that of choosing to leave instead of fight.
 It is a story of travel and movement to a better place.

 Sometimes this card appears when we are running away from our problems, a phrase that is usually followed by the idea that wherever you go your problems will find you there.
 The truth is, sometimes a problem can be solved after a drawn out emotional battle, by simply leaving.
 This may be a physical or mental journey, but a journey that leads from rough emotional waters to smoother ones, steered by our intellect.